Etrama0/web-scanner/Codebase Audit and Upcomming Plans.md

-# Comprehensive Codebase Security Audit and Technical Improvement Recommendations: An In-Depth Analysis
+# Codebase Security Audit and Technical Improvement Recommendations

 This document presents a detailed analysis of the codebase, outlining critical security vulnerabilities, underlying architectural deficiencies, and proposed technical enhancements.
 This analysis stems from a thorough review of the codebase's current state, identifying areas requiring immediate attention and offering recommendations for future development.